kikiisong/Poppy_Fitbit/README.md

 # Poppy_Fitbit

 ## Overview
-A Fitbit (smartwatch) application as a part of an assistive robotic system, which communicates biometric data to the robot and allows remote control of the system, for studying the effect of robot intervention on the sleep health of older adults.
+A Fitbit (smartwatch) application as a part of an assistive robotic system, which:
+1. measures and communicates biometric data to the robot
+2. allows remote control of the system
+3. monitors activity progress and sends reminder to the user.

 Fitbit Device: Versa 2